maxthraxx/WFGY/I_am_not_lizardman/wfgy_prompts/README.md

-# WFGY SDK v1.0.0
+# WFGY v1.0.0

-This is the first official snapshot of the WFGY SDK.
+This is the first official snapshot of the WFGY.

 All source code and configuration files are preserved in this archive for reproducibility and verification.
-A SHA-256 checksum file (`SHA256SUMS.txt`) is included for content integrity.
+A SHA-256 checksum file (`checksum_v1.0.0.txt`) is included for content integrity.

 📄 Prompt Revolution (PDF): [https://doi.org/10.5281/zenodo.15657017](https://doi.org/10.5281/zenodo.15657017)